We may earn money or products from the companies mentioned in this post.

 4. Incorporate cultural experiences into your family plans

 Experiencing other cultures is the primary reason we love to travel.
 But even when we aren’t traveling we try to incorporate other cultures into our family plans.
-For example, each fall we host an Oktoberfest party, complete with dirndls, lederhosen, and all the delicious German foods!
+For example, each fall we host an Oktoberfest party, complete with dirndls, lederhosen that we bought in Munich and all the delicious German foods!
 Even our friends who don’t love to travel enjoy the party.
 So find a celebration, whether it’s Oktoberfest, Carnival, or Chinese New Year, and create an authentic cultural party that you and your family will love.

 5. Use your free time to research trips